 - 1 Japanese sweet potato, peeled and chopped

-- 2 cups chicken broth (where to buy chicken broth from pastured hens)
+- 2 cups coconut milk (where to buy chicken broth from pastured hens)

 - chopped chives for garnish